How to Move/Transfer Windows 11/10 to New Hard Drive (HDD/SSD) | 2022 Full Guide - Qiling

 Step 1.
 Connect an empty external hard drive to your PC.

-Step 2.Type Control Panel in the Search box and select to open it.
-Click "Backup and Restore (Windows 7)".
+Step 2.To access the Control Panel, type "Control Panel" in the Search box, select it to open it, and then click on "Backup and Restore (Windows 7)".

-Step 4.The System and System Reserved partitions will be selected by default, click"Next" to continue.
+Step 4.The System and System Reserved partitions will be selected by default, click "Next" to continue.

 Create system image of Windows 10/8/7 to USB.